ripplingsnake/Nobara-SteamOS-For-ROG-Ally/README.md

 # Nobara-SteamOS-For-ROG-Ally

-gyide to get the best experiance on steam on the Ally
+Guide to get the best experiance on steam on the Ally